She’s Gotta Have It (1986)

 Must See?

-Yes.
-Spike Lee’s enjoyable debut film shows clear evidence of his talent as a director.
-It’s listed in the addendum of Peary’s book as a film with historical importance and as a Personal Recommendation.
+No, though it’s recommended for those curious to see early evidence of Lee’s talents as a director.
+Listed in the addendum of Peary’s book as a film with historical importance and as a Personal Recommendation.

 (Listed in 1001 Movies You Must See Before You Die)